lucapette/website/content/writing/all-i-have-done-wrong-running-a-product-team.md

+---
+tags:
+  - "product management"
 date: "2017-02-06T00:00:00Z"
-description:
-The first time you do something, you learn a lot.
-It's time to share that.
+description: "The first time you do something, you learn a lot.
+It's time to share that."
 keywords: product management, product teams, product development
 title: All I have done wrong running a product team
 ---

 Two years ago I had an opportunity to shift my career towards product